Chattanooga school bus driver found guilty of 6 students' deaths in crash

 Other witnesses at the scene, such as state witnesses Ann Jones Pierre and Michelle Brogdon, said Walker was going fast.

 "He left the stop sign a little fast," Pierre said.
-She lives in the neighborhood where the crash took place and was driving behind Walker's bus before the crash, WTVC reports.
+She lives in the neighborhood where the crash took place and was driving behind Walker's bus before the crash, WTVC reported.

 "You could tell he was going over the speed limit," Brogdon said.
 She lived near the crash site, according to WTVC, and rushed to the scene when she heard the crash.